ews624/RSA-80001/README.md

 * X.txt
   * This contains the 'x' that will be encrypted and then decrypted with the RSA algorithm
 * dN.txt
-  * Contains d and N, the private key, which will allow for decryption of the encrypted value
+  * Contains d and N, the private key, that were used and will allow for decryption of the encrypted value
 * Encrypt.txt
-  * Contains the e, p, q, which will be used as the private key
+  * Contains the e which will be used as the private key
 * encryptX.txt
-  * Contains the Encrypted 'x' which was encrypted by e and can be decrypted with d
+  * Contains the Encrypted 'x' which was encrypted by e and can be decrypted with d and N